Twins vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has picked up at least one hit in four games in a row.
-During his last five outings he is batting .292 with two doubles, a walk and four RBI.
+- Diaz has picked up a hit in five games in a row.
+During his last five outings he is batting .364 with two doubles, two walks and four RBI.

 Diaz Recent Games